 - Our Dragons Are Different Kardas.

 - Pent-Up Power Peril: Should the Kardas Dragon not use his Breath Weapon constantly, the resulting buildup would cause him to explode and kill himself.
+Given the Mask of Life's curse, however, that would have likely backfired on the heroes had it done so before it was freed.

 - Scaled Up: After falling into lava, the enlarged Fenrakk transformed into Kardas.